The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - If you navigate to Configuration > Storage > Add storage > Disk/LUN, you cannot see LUNs available in the list.

 - Your storage type does not support RDMs.
-For more information, see Comparing Types of Storage in the Configuration Guide for your version of VMware ESX.
+For more information, see Comparing Types of Storage under vSphere 5 or vSphere 6 Configuration Guide of VMware ESXi.

 - vCenter Server has an older cache of known devices which can be used for RDMs, not including the intended LUN.
 Rescan your storage to pick up the changes.
 For more information, see Performing a rescan of the storage on the ESX/ESXi host (1003988).